 Trier is a very pretty city to begin with, between the wonderful roman monuments such as Porta Nigra, the Kaiserthermen and the Costantinian Basilika; the beautiful natural sites of the river, the mountain on which the main part of the Hochschule is located, and the forest next to Petrisberg; the lovely city views both in the historical city center and the more modern parts of the city.On top of that there's usually many many places to drink and have fun at, even though I could only experience them until the beginning of November, where the newer covid restrictions shut down most of them.
 The city is filled with young people in the weekend and it can be hard to even find a spot to sit sometimes!
 Other than many places for drinking there's also a bowling place where I had the chance to go to, there's billiard places, clubs for dancing and much more.

 For the holidays things have slown down a lot, and there is for sure a lot less to do here in Germany due to corona, but I also appreciate the time I have for self care and resting before the upcoming finals.
 If I could back in time I would still choose Trier, even during the pandemic and even with me not speaking german, just because of the people I was able to meet.
 As far as my studies go I also really appreciated that I was able to find a couple of courses very different from my usual ones in Rome, regarding more interdisciplinary subjects and projects.
-I also definitely struggled and I still am with a couple of courses and with one professor in particular, but I think that comes naturally with going to university.
+I also definitely struggled and I still am with a couple of courses and with one professor in particular, but I think that comes naturally with going to universityt.
 I am also very fond of the collegues that I was able to meet and the enrichment I got from this experience.
-I am really looking forward to the future, and I think that this erasmus has definitely given me more tools career wise, but mainly for my own personal growth I'll forever be thankful for the opportunity I had and I highly recommend that you try it too!!
+I am really looking forward to the future, and I think that this erasmus has definitely give me more tools career wise, but mainly for my own personal growth I'll forever be thankful for the opportunity I had and I highly recommend that you try it too!!

 Sie verlassen die offizielle Website der Hochschule Trier